PsyChiLin/PsyChiLin.github.io/_pages/publications.md

 author_profile: true
 comments: true
 ---
 - Chen, D. Y., **Yu, C. L.**, Su, C. W., Liao, K. H., & Hsiao, H. Y. (Accepted).
 Cognitive Abilities in the Game of Go during the Opening, Middle, and Endgame Phases: When Experimental Psychology Meets Artificial Intelligence.
-This paper has been accepted in *Chinese Journal of Psychology* on 2018/10/26 and will be available on 2019/01/31 (*As the co-first author*).
+This paper has been accepted in *Chinese Journal of Psychology* on 2018/10/26 and will be available soon (*As the co-first author*).

 - **Yu, C. L.** & Chou, T. L. (Accepted).
 A Dual Route Model of Empathy: A Neurobiological Prospective.
-This paper has been accepted in *Frontiers in Psychology* on 2018/10/25 and will be available soon.
+This paper has been accepted in *Frontiers in Psychology*, *9*(2212), 1-5.

 - **Yu, C. L.**, & Sheu, C. F. (2018).
 EFAshiny: An User-Friendly Shiny Application for Exploratory Factor Analysis. *Journal of Open Source Software*, 3(22), 567.
 - **Yu, C. L.**, Wang, M. Y., & Hu, J. F. (2016).
 Valence processing of first impressions in the dorsomedial prefrontal cortex: a near-infrared spectroscopy study. *NeuroReport*, 27(8), 574-579.